 According to the 1880 History of Chenango and Madison Counties there were four churches in Smithville Flats at that time: Baptist, Universalist, Methodist Episcopal, and Presbyterian.
 There was also a Union Free School, two hotels, a flour mill, a grist, a combined saw and planing mill, a steam saw mill, two wagon shops, a cabinet shop, three blacksmith shops, a harness and shoe shop, two cooper shops, two shoe shops, three general merchandise shops, two druggist shops, a grocery store, and a cheese factory.
 There were two physicians in town at that time.
-The Genegantslet Volunteer Fire Company was organized in 1852, and continues to protect the property of the town.
-(Other reports say it started in 1864.)
+The Genegantslet Volunteer Fire Company was organized in 1864, and continues to protect the property of the town.
 The first Post Office in Smithville Flats was established in the early 1800s.